The Debate Over Understanding in AI's Large Language Models

 Until quite recently there was general agreement in the AI research community about machine understanding: while AI systems exhibit seemingly intelligent behavior in many specific tasks, they do not \textit{understand} the data they process in the way humans do.
-Facial recognition software does not understand how faces are part of bodies, or the role of facial expressions in social interactions, or what it means to ``face'' an unpleasant situation, or any of the other uncountable ways in which humans conceptualize faces.
+Facial recognition software does not understand that faces are parts of bodies, or the role of facial expressions in social interactions, or what it means to ``face'' an unpleasant situation, or any of the other uncountable ways in which humans conceptualize faces.
 Similarly, speech-to-text and machine translation programs do not understand the language they process, and autonomous driving systems do not understand the meaning of the subtle eye contact or body language drivers and pedestrians use to avoid accidents.
-Indeed, the oft-noted \textit{brittleness} of these AI systems---their unpredictable errors, their lack of robust generalization abilities---are key indicators of their lack of understanding \cite{mitchell2019artificial}.
-However, over the last decade, a new kind of AI system has soared in popularity and influence in the research community, one that has changed the views of some people about the prospects of machines that understand language.
-Variously called Large Language Models (LLMs), Large Pre-Trained Models, or Foundation Models \cite{bommasani2021opportunities}, these systems are deep neural networks with billions of parameters (weights) that are ``pre-trained'' on enormous natural-language corpora, including large swathes of the Web, online book collections, and other collections amounting to terabytes of data.
+Indeed, the oft-noted \textit{brittleness} of these AI systems---their unpredictable errors and lack of robust generalization abilities---are key indicators of their lack of understanding \cite{mitchell2019artificial}.
+However, over the last several years, a new kind of AI system has soared in popularity and influence in the research community, one that has changed the views of some people about the prospects of machines that understand language.
+Variously called Large Language Models (LLMs), Large Pre-Trained Models, or Foundation Models \cite{bommasani2021opportunities}, these systems are deep neural networks with billions to trillions of parameters (weights) that are ``pre-trained'' on enormous natural-language corpora, including large swathes of the Web, online book collections, and other collections amounting to terabytes of data.
 The task of these networks during training is to predict a hidden part of an input sentence---a method called ``self-supervised learning.''
 The resulting network is a complex statistical model of how the words and phrases in its training data correlate.
-This model can be used to generate natural language or be fine-tuned for specific language tasks \cite{min2021recent}.
-LLMs such as OpenAI's well-known GPT-3 \cite{brown2020language} and Google's more recent PaLM \cite{chowdhery2022palm} can produce astonishingly humanlike text, conversation, and, in some cases, what seems like human reasoning abilities \cite{wei2022chain}, even though the models were not explicitly trained to reason.
-How LLMs do what they do remains mysterious for lay people and scientists alike.
-The inner workings of these networks are largely opaque; even the researchers building or using them have limited intuitions about systems of such scale.
+Such models can be used to generate natural language, be fine-tuned for specific language tasks \cite{min2021recent}, or be further trained to better match ``user intent'' \cite{ouyang2022training}.
+LLMs such as OpenAI's well-known GPT-3 \cite{brown2020language} (and more recent ChatGPT \cite{schulman2022chatgpt}) and Google's PaLM \cite{chowdhery2022palm} can produce astonishingly humanlike text, conversation, and, in some cases, what seems like human reasoning abilities \cite{wei2022chain}, even though the models were not explicitly trained to reason.
+How LLMs perform these feats remains mysterious for lay people and scientists alike.
+The inner workings of these networks are largely opaque; even the researchers building them have limited intuitions about systems of such scale.
 The neuroscientist Terrence Sejnowski described the emergence of LLMs this way: ``A threshold was reached, as if a space alien suddenly appeared that could communicate with us in an eerily human way.
 Only one thing is clear---LLMs are not human...Some aspects of their behavior appear to be intelligent, but if not human intelligence, what is the nature of their intelligence?'' \cite{sejnowski2022large}.